MicrosoftDocs/dynamics-365-project-operations/articles/project-management/getting-started-with-resource-recommendations.md

 3. In the **Environments** section on the top-right, ensure that the environment you are logged into is selected.
     - To view your environment name, navigate to your environment, select the profile icon and copy the environment name from top-left of the dialog that appears.
 4. Now use the left navigation pane, to select **Dataflows**.
 If this is not directly visible, then select **More** and then Dataflows.
 5. Select the **My Dataflows** tab, this should display a list of 4 dataflows.

+    >[!NOTE]
-Each Dataflow has a number as prefix, this is to indicate the order in which they need to be activated.
+    > Each Dataflow has a number as prefix, this is to indicate the order in which they need to be activated.
+Please ensure that they are **activated in this order** only.

 6. Start with the first dataflow, **1.
 Resource Recommendation - Daily KPE**.
 Click the overflow icon (three dots) and select **Edit**.
 7. This navigates you to a Power Query page, with details for the selected dataflow.
 Select the **_EnvironmentName_ parameter** and enter the URL of the environment being used **without https**. _(Eg: recommend.crm.dynamics.com)_ within the space provided for **Current Value**, replacing the placeholder text _({{envName}})_.
 8. On the left pane known as **Queries** select the first item after _EnvironmentName_ and _Name_, this must have a warning (exclamation) icon next to it. _(In the case of the 1st dataflow, this item is msdyn_projecttask)_.